PMZeroSkyline/GPA-Mesh/README.md

 # GPA-Mesh

-## Attaching UV to models extracted from GPA
+## Append UV to models

-This is a very tiny cmd tool. extract UV information from VBV(Vertex buffer view) csv file to insert into the .obj model.
+This is a very tiny cli(Command-line interface). parse UV information from VBV(GPA Vertex buffer view) csv file to insert into the .obj model.

 Use:

-## 1. Extract a single model
+## 1. Append a single model
 ```
 gmesh -s TEXCOORD1 D:/my_buffer.csv D:/my_mesh.obj D:/out_mesh.obj
 ```